Prag8855/aab/content/guides/fiktionsbescheinigung.md

 - **By email**
     [Contact the *Ausländerbehörde*](/guides/immigration-office#how-to-contact-the-auslanderbehorde).
 In your message, explain your travel plans, and why you need a *Fiktionsbescheinigung*.[^5] If you must travel in a few weeks, use the [emergency form](/guides/immigration-office#emergencies).

+Do not go to the *Ausländerbehörde* without an appointment.
+They will not help you.[^13]

 In Berlin, you can get a *Fiktionsbescheinigung* if...

 - [ ] you have applied for a [residence permit](/glossary/Aufenthaltstitel), [permanent residence](/glossary/Niederlassungserlaubnis) or citizenship[^9]